 "It was a privilege but at the same time there was fear.
 Am I qualified?
 Can I give what I should give?
 Then I realized that IT'S NOT ABOUT MY WORK, it's about the work of the Lord.
 And if He calls me to do it then He will really EQUIP me.
 And He WILL sustain me.
-So I said yes." - Joy Maniego (Volunteer Mobilization)

-Building the Movement

-Beyond the GK community and the backbone, another strength of GK Bukidnon as a team is their capacity to inspire other organizations and leverage resources with the power of strategic partnerships.
+So I said yes." - Joy Maniego (Volunteer Mobilization) they came up with an LGU-GK Task Force for each city or municipality, starting with Dangcagan, Kitaotao, Maramag and Malaybalay.
+They have now also built an LGU-GK Task force in Sumilao, and plan to implement the same in the other municipalities to ensure communication and cooperation.
+Building the Movement Beyond the GK community and the backbone, another strength of GK Bukidnon as a team is their capacity to inspire other organizations and leverage resources with the power of strategic partnerships.
 They engage local government units (LGUs) and local partners intensively in the work, allowing them to embrace the spirit and mission of GK.
+Back in 2008, when the Bavani Challenge was held in Bukidnon,